b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 ### Solution to Exercise 1 {#sec:julia_language_exercise1_solution}

-Since I'm eating a surface, and the task description gives me diameters, then I should probably calculate [area of circle](https://en.wikipedia.org/wiki/Area_of_a_circle).
+Since I'm eating a surface, and the task description gives me diameters, then I should probably calculate [area of a circle](https://en.wikipedia.org/wiki/Area_of_a_circle).
 I will use [Base.MathConstants.pi](https://docs.julialang.org/en/v1/base/numbers/#Base.MathConstants.pi) in my calculations.